cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 Hold your horses!
 -----
-The success quickly faded away after an attempt to open the page in the browser:
+The feeling of success quickly faded after an attempt to open the page in the browser:

 ![Does not compute](/img/posts/2014/gnurobbo-page-v1.png)